 • Intellectual or learning disabilities: This issue may impact the mental growth of children as it hinders reading or understanding of knowledge, causing an ostracized or lonely feeling in school.
 ESAs can act as a dependable friend and kind instructor to make them build happiness and self-confidence.

-How to get an ESA?
+How to get an Emotional Support Animal

 If your condition meets the requirements for an ESA and your region is not ESA-prohibited, then it is time to select a perfect emotional pet for yourself.